woocommerce/woocommerce/readme.txt

 * Fix - Run coupon codes through html_entity_decode.
 * Fix - Tax by code report for refunds.
 * Fix - Auto-generation of slug when adding new attribute.
+* Tweak - Improvements to refund handling in Taxes by code/date, and sales by date reports.
+Gross/net excludes refunds.

 = 2.3.3 - 12/02/2015 =
 * Fix - Potential notice with preg_match wildcard search, if used incorrectly.